TJGermano/tackle_contribution_rate/README.md

 # My Data Analysis Project

 ## Introduction
 This repository contains the scripts and analysis for my data analysis project.
+The goal is to take a differnt look at tackling in the NFL.
+By leveraging geographical data, we can find out how far each player is from the ball at all points during the game.
+We can take the distance a defensive player is from the ball carrier at the point of the tackle.
+We then use different distances to assign credit to the defensive player for contributing to the tackle.
+To start, we say a defensive player within 1 yard of the ball carrier contributes to a tackle.
+We use the total plays within 1 yard and the total plays a tackle was made when a player was on the field to get the tackle contribution rate.

 ## Data
 The raw data used in this project is sourced from Kaggle.
 Below are the links to the datasets: